mosop/cli/README.md

 The *subcommands* section is appeared only if a command is a supercommand.

 You can specify a *caption* that is displayed beside each subcommand.
-The caption is a very short description and it is typically a single phrase.
+The caption is a very short description and typically a single phrase.

 ```crystal
 class Cake < Cli::Supercommand